Ray743/The-Seeker-Prototype/Readme.md

 ## Overview

 Seeker is a **minimal functional prototype** of a job listing application.
-This version currently displays **~220 jobs** and is built for demonstration purposes.
+This version is built for demonstration purposes only.
 The app is **not production-ready** and is designed to showcase core functionality and the integration workflow between scrapers, backend, and frontend.

 Future versions will enhance features, improve performance, and implement live data integration.